apache/kyuubi/README.md

 which allows Kyuubi to quickly expand its existing ecosystem and introduce new features, such as cloud-native support and `Data Lake/Lake House` support.

-The vision of Kyuubi is to build on top of Apache Spark and Data Lake technologies to unify the portal and become an ideal data lake management platform.
+The vision of Kyuubi is to unify the portal and become an easy-to-use data lake management platform.
-It can support data processing e.g. ETL, and analytics e.g. BI in a pure SQL way.
-All workloads can be done on one platform, using one copy of data, with one SQL interface.
+Different kinds of workloads, such as ETL processing and BI analytics, can be supported by one platform, using one copy of data, with one SQL interface.

 ## Online Documentation